 Yup.
 Over the last 10 years, lacrosse has grown faster than any other sport played at the high school and college levels.
 In 2008, more people attended the NCAA Div I Men's Lacrosse Championship than the NCAA Div I Men's Basketball Championship!

-If you're interested and would like more information, please email Mark Tognetti at firstname.lastname@example.org or call at 240.397.9542.
+If you're interested and would like more information, please email our lacrosse commissioners at cmrc.lax.commissioner@@gmail.com or call us at 240.397.9542.

 Hockey fans, In celebration of Hockey Week Across America share your #FirstDayOnSkates on Twitter or Instagram for a chance to win!See Entries